rainleander/learn-temporal-python-SDK-v2/README.md

 The program is a simple implementation of a five card draw poker game using the [Temporal Python SDK](https://github.com/temporalio/sdk-python).
 The main components of the application are:

-`main.py`: Starts the Temporal client, connects to the server, and initializes a worker to execute the `PokerWorkflow` and `HandRankingWorkflow` workflows.
-It then executes the `PokerWorkflow` with a seed value.
+`starter.py`: Starts the Temporal client, connects to the server, and executes the `PokerWorkflow` with a seed value.

+`worker.py`: Initializes a Temporal worker to execute the `PokerWorkflow` and `HandRankingWorkflow` workflows, and connects to the Temporal server.
+It keeps the worker running for an hour.

 `poker_workflow.py`: Defines the `PokerWorkflow`, which simulates a poker game.
 It creates and shuffles a deck of cards, deals hands to players, and prints their hands.
 It then evaluates the hands using the `HandRankingWorkflow` and determines the winner.